Recommended Hardware

 Camera(s)

-The official, connected Raspberry Pi cameras are below recommended for compact, local object detection; however any camera that can output H.264 is conceivably compatible with the traffic monitor, so you may attach USB or even networked cameras.
-See more at Frigate's recommended camera hardware for alternatives.
+The official Raspberry Pi cameras are below recommended for low-cost, compact, local object detection; however any camera that can output H.264 is compatible with the traffic monitor, so you may attach USB or even networked cameras.

 Requires a RPi 5 Camera Cable that is sold separately.